 - Proceed with stalling all horses.

-- Bring your horse health paper that was stamped by state veterinarian at check-in.
+- Bring your horse health paper.

 - Bring your horse negative Coggins test.
 A negative Coggins test is required for all horses.
 This can be up to one year in order to be current.